Menger Convexity and Fixed Point Results

-In this article, we study nonempty intersection properties in a Menger convex metric space.
-The obtained nonempty intersection properties also provide an extension of Takahashi et al's nonempty intersection result (\cite{ts96}) of $W-$ convex metric space to a Menger convex metric space.
-We discuss some characteristics of Menger convex metric spaces.
-Using the obtained results, we derive the fixed point results for $(\alpha, \beta)-$ generalized hybrid mapping on a Menger convex metric space.
-Finally, it is discussed how the obtained results hold for a metrizable topological real vector space with some specific Takahashi's $W-$ convex structure on it.
+In this article, we obtain nonempty intersection properties for Menger convex metric spaces, which also imply that the Menger convex metric spaces with a certain property are reflexive.
+We introduce a mapping weaker than the $(\alpha, \beta)$-generalized hybrid mappings, and using our obtained results, we derive fixed point results for this introduced mapping, defined on a nonempty, closed, convex subset of a Menger convex metric space.

+The manuscript is organized as follows.
+Section \ref{MengerPrelim} contains the preliminaries required for the discussion in subsequent sections.
+In Section \ref{TakCon}, we discuss the Takahashi convexity in the context of Menger convexity.
+In Section \ref{NIPMB'}, we derive some nonempty intersection results for Menger convex metric spaces.
+In Section \ref{FPR}, we introduce a mapping which is a generalization of $(\alpha, \beta)-$generalized hybrid mappings; and using the results obtained in the previous sections, we acquire the fixed point results for this introduced mapping.